home edit page issue tracker

 The UD Low Saxon LSDC dataset consists of sentences in 8 major Low Saxon dialect groups from both Germany and the Netherlands.
 These sentences are (or are to become) part of the LSDC dataset and represent the language from mostly the 19th and early 20th century in genres such as short stories, novels, speeches, letters and fairytales.

 The first version of the dataset contained only sentences from copyright-free material from the 19th and early 20th century.
 Part of the sentences are already included in the first release of the LSDC dataset found here: https://github.com/Helsinki-NLP/LSDC/ See there for further information on the origin of the data.
 The other sentences originate mostly from Joh.
 A. Leopold’s work ‘Van de Schelde tot te Weichsel’, a digitised version of which is accessible here: https://www.dbnl.org/titels/titel.php?id=leop008sche00 An exception constitutes the text ‘Krisjaon Klaover’ to be found in the Twentse Taalbank: http://www.twentsetaalbank.nl/docs/TWA.1894-Heinink-Krisjaon_Klaover-150.pdf These other sentences will be added to the next release of the LSDC dataset.
-The third version of the dataset also includes a few sentences from works by modern authors from which we have received permission to include small parts of their work in annotated corpora.
+Starting from the third version, the dataset also contains a few sentences from works by modern authors from which we have received permission to include small parts of their work in annotated corpora.

 Acknowledgments